ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/dropbox-object/dropboxupload.html.markdown

 </tr>
 <tr>
 <td width="181">
-{string} fileUrl
+{string} fileUrl/{object} binaryData
 </td>
 <td width="18">
 </td>
 <td width="681">
-The URL of your file uploaded to your app with <a href="/developers/documentation/product-guide/widget-properties-events/mobile/upload-button">Mobile Upload</a> or <a href="/developers/documentation/product-guide/widget-properties-events/common/upload-button2">Upload</a> button.
+The URL of your file uploaded to your app with <a href="/developers/documentation/product-guide/widget-properties-events/mobile/upload-button">Mobile Upload</a> or <a href="/developers/documentation/product-guide/widget-properties-events/common/upload-button2">Upload</a> button or the Binary data of your file.
 </td>
 <tr>
 <td width="181">